 Remove pot from burner and stir in pecorino, basil pesto, and butter until smooth.

-If sauce is too thick, add reserved pasta water 1 Tbsp. at a time until desired consistency is reached.
+If sauce is too thick, add reserved pasta cooking water 1 Tbsp. at a time until desired consistency is reached.

 Plate dish as pictured on front of card.
 Bon appétit!